The way angular contact bearings are designed and manufactured directly influences the precise way they operate.

-Rigid preload works well at lower speeds lower speeds and has a distinct higher axial/radial rigidity than a spring preload.
+Rigid preload works well at lower speeds and has higher axial/radial rigidity than a spring preload.

-The example on the right shows both bearings that are paired and mounted with a rigid preload in the axial direction.
+Example two below shows both paired and mounted bearings with a rigid preload in the axial direction.
 Bearings arranged like this have a defined rigid preload.

 To avoid premature bearing failure, we suggest changing the preload under different operating conditions.
 Some conditions to consider include: RPM, temperature, load and more.

 Knowing the differences between angular contact bearings and radial bearings is just one piece of information.

 But really understanding how angular contact bearings work and the main features that set them apart from other bearings, will help you decide if they’re the right component for your high precision application.

 The success of our business comes from three main pillars of excellence:

 - Rapid Response: 99% of inquiries are responded to within one business day and most orders ship out the same day (from Houston, Texas).